Modern Slavery Statement

 Introduction

-The SQR Group of Companies (‘[SQR’), which includes SQRx UK and SQR Isle of Man make this Modern Slavery Statement pursuant to section 54(1) of the UK Modern Slavery Act 2015 (the “Act”).
+The SQR Group of Companies (‘SQR’), which includes SQRx Ltd (UK) and SQR Group Ltd (Isle of Man) make this Modern Slavery Statement pursuant to section 54(1) of the UK Modern Slavery Act 2015 (the “Act”).
 Whilst we do not yet meet the legal requirement for publication of an annual statement, we recognise that all businesses have a key role to play in preventing all types of modern slavery in their own business and supply chains through the promotion of ethical business practices and policies and we are continually considering ways to maximise the positive societal contributions of both our own business and those of the companies we work with.

 At SQR, we are committed to developing and monitoring our business activities and relationships to ensure that slavery and human trafficking are not taking place in any part of our business or supply chain.
 We believe the risk of modern slavery in our supply chain is low, however, we are not complacent and will continue to focus on improving our procedures and policies.
 We expect the same commitment from our suppliers, contractors and business partners.